SteveCTOS/SteveCTOS/README.md

   4. Set up to retrieve the repository - note you must use ssh-keygen to produce id_rsa.pub with its equivalent private key id_rsa in './home/{user}/.ssh' directory.
      When doing this do not create a passphrase but leave them blank when two are asked for.

-    4.1 Set up the SSH security.
+     A. Set up the SSH security.
      - run https://github.com/SteveCTOS in the browser.
      - login as SteveCTOS
      - left click on the avatar icon and select settings at the bottom of the drop down menu.